 The Eight Sacred Armors

-Many scholars who study dusty ancient tomes have read of the Sacred Armors of, for example, Heaven, which lends glowing wings of flight to the wearer, or the unfortunately common Demon Armor, a loathesome clawed abyssal creature that one can wear as protection.
+Many scholars who study dusty ancient tomes have read of the Sacred Armors of, for example, Heaven, which lends glowing wings of flight to the wearer, or the unfortunately common Demon Armor, a loathsome clawed abyssal creature that one can wear as protection.
 And the similarly tragic Berserker armor of Limbo.
 Only those with true Guts can survive that mythic armor for long, as the wearer can not feel any pain while wearing it.
 But quasi-astral pshyoastronologimists that I have visited with postulate that each phase of octoethossection will tend to evoke an iconic armor into demihumanoidimaginationmanefestation vortices.

 Hence, as observed during long multicosmic explorations, with protective bonuses measured in the +1 to +4 range: